+What are your health information rights?
 You have the right to:

 - Ask for limits on how Neighborhood uses and shares your PHI.
 You may ask that your PHI not be used or shared for the use of treatment, payment, and operations.
 You may also ask Neighborhood not to share your PHI with family, friends, or other people involved in your care.
-We will try to honor your request, but we do not have to do so. - Ask to have your PHI communicated privately. - Ask to be contacted in a certain way (for example, by cell phone) or at a different location.
+We will try to honor your request, but we do not have to do so. - Ask to have your PHI communicated privately.
+You may ask to be contacted in a certain way (for example, by cell phone) or at a different location.
 Neighborhood will follow reasonable requests when sharing your PHI could put you in danger. - Review and get a copy of your PHI.
 In certain cases we may deny the request.
 Neighborhood does not have complete copies of your medical records.
-Please contact your PCP to request a copy of your medical records. - Make changes to your PHI if you think it is wrong or incomplete.
+Please contact your PCP to request a copy of your medical records.

+- Make changes to your PHI if you think it is wrong or incomplete.
 You must ask in writing and give reasons for the change.
 These changes would only be made to your Neighborhood member records.
-If we deny your request, you may file a letter disagreeing with us. - Ask for a record of when your PHI has been shared.
+If we deny your request, you may file a letter disagreeing with us

+- Ask for a record of when your PHI has been shared.
 You may ask for a list of the times Neighborhood has shared your PHI during the six years prior to the date of your request.
 The list will include who we shared it with and why.
-The list will not include PHI that has been shared for treatment, payment, or health care operations. - " With you about your own PHI.
+The list will not include PHI that has been shared for treatment, payment, or health care operations.

+- " For treatment, payment, or health care operations.

+- " With you about your own PHI.

 - " For reasons allowed or required by law.

 - " With your approval.

 - " To persons involved in your care.

 - " In the interest of national security.

-- " To correctional institutions or law enforcement officials having custody of an inmate.

-- " As part of a limited data set.

-- " Before April 14, 2003.

-- Ask for a paper copy of this notice from Neighborhood at any time.
-You can also get a copy from our website at www.nhpri.org.

-- Get notified when there is a breach of your PHI.
-Neighborhood will notify you of any unauthorized access or sharing of your PHI.

-- File a complaint if you believe your privacy rights have been violated.
+- " To correctional institutions or law enforcement officials having custody of an inmate. - " As part of a limited data set. - " Before April 14, 2003. - Ask for a paper copy of this notice from Neighborhood.
+You can also get a copy from our website at www.nhpri.org. - Get notified when there is a breach of your PHI.
+Neighborhood will notify you of any unauthorized access or sharing of your PHI. - File a complaint if you believe your privacy rights have been violated.
 Neighborhood will not take any actions against you if you file a complaint.
 Your benefits will not change.
-To file a complaint, call Neighborhood's privacy official at 1-855-966-4774.
+To file a complaint, call Neighborhood's Privacy Officer at 1-800-826-6762.
 You can also file a complaint in writing to: